Geopolitics of the Arctic: Denmark

 Denmark as its own entity does not physically have any relations to the Arctic region and is only represented as an Arctic state through Greenland and the Faroe Islands.

 The Danish Foreign- and Security Policy strategy extends to Arctic matters, and there was a small focus on the Arctic in Government report from 2022 and 2023.

 The Danish Government published a separate Arctic strategy for all three countries within the Danish Kingdom that outlines the common grounds for all parts of the Realm.
 This strategy stretched from 2011 until 2020.
-The report states the Realm’s appreciation of cooperation within the Arctic, common goals, and maintenance of a sustainable Arctic region.
+The report states the Realm's appreciation of cooperation within the Arctic, common goals, and maintenance of a sustainable Arctic region.
 The three parts of the Kingdom have been working on a new Arctic Strategy that is expected to expand until 2030.
 The Russian invasion in Ukraine in 2022 led to suspicion and actions against the federation, which have also altered the political challenge in the Arctic region.
 The Danish Kingdom responded by increasing its military budget.
 Within the new report on Arctic strategies, it is expected to see more involvement with Greenlandic and Faroese ministers.

 Because Greenland is part of the Danish Realm, Denmark can participate in some very important international collaborations and gain more influence than a small state would normally be able to.
-Scholars refer to the “Greenland card”, that Denmark waives to pursue stronger Foreign Affairs and relevance in the political debate about the Arctic, as well as seeking international recognition.
+Scholars refer to the "Greenland card", that Denmark waives to pursue stronger Foreign Affairs and relevance in the political debate about the Arctic, as well as seeking international recognition.

-There have also been a lot of difficulties regarding the Faroe Islands’ ongoing trade agreements within the fishery industry, which has created an uncomfortable situation within the Danish Realm.
+There have also been a lot of difficulties regarding the Faroe Islands' ongoing trade agreements within the fishery industry, which has created an uncomfortable situation within the Danish Realm.

+Expansion of Arctic Governance 2013

+In 2013 six new states were accepted as permanent observers (POs) to the Arctic Council: Italy, China, Singapore, India, Japan and South Korea reflecting an increased global attention to the region.
+The EU also submitted an application, however the Council "deferred a final decision" and the application remains on hold.
+The new permanent observers were accepted on a number of conditions: respect for the jurisdiction of Arctic states, a commitment to the legal frameworks of the region including UNCLOS, respect for "indigenous peoples and other Arctic inhabitants", and contributions to the region through scientific expertise and cooperation.
+These conditions have later shaped the new states' approach to the Arctic by emphasising scientific cooperation and research.
+With a relatively short Arctic history, science has been especially important to the new Asian observers as a way of legitimising their Arctic engagement.
+This is also known science diplomacy where states legitimise and promote national interests through scientific work.
+The following subsections develop the interests and engagement of some of these new permanent observers offering an understanding of what is driving the increased global attention to the North.